 As described above, the County's primary water source is surface water which originates from the Marlette System which consists of two reservoirs, several catchment basins, and a diversion dam on Hobart Creek at Red House.
-The current capacity of the flumed pipe diverting water at Red House Dam is about 7 cfs.
-From the Red House Division Dam, the pipe discharges to the Lakeview Tank.
+The current capacity of the flumed pipe diverting water at Red House water control facility is about 7 cubic feet per second (cfs) or 3,142 gallons per minute (gpm).
+From the Red House facility, the pipe discharges to the Lakeview Tank.
 At this location, water can be directed towards Carson City or Storey County.